Michigan Central Station: Architecture

-The building is of the Beaux-Arts Classical style of architecture, designed by the Warren & Wetmore and Reed and Stem firms who also designed New York City's Grand Central Terminal.
+The building was designed in the Beaux-Arts Classical style by Warren & Wetmore and Reed and Stem; these firms had also designed New York City's Grand Central Terminal.
 Michigan Central was designed at the same time, and is seen as a spiritual twin to Grand Central in New York, as both were meant as flagship stations on Vanderbilt's rail lines, both were designed to have office towers in their original design concepts (though Grand Central's tower was never built), both have the same detailing, and were opened six months apart.
 The price tag for this 500000 sqft building was $15 million when it was built.
 Roosevelt Park creates a grand entryway for the station, which was fully realized around 1920.